jonfaustothen/tip_calculator/README.md

 # The Tip Calculator

- ***This program is a tip calculator meant to assist the user calculate the tip that should be given for a meal***
+ ***This program is a tip calculator meant to assist the user calculate the tip that should be given for a meal, especially when dining with a group of people.***

 ## Usage
 This calculator requires that you have [Python3](https://www.python.org/downloads/).